misbahmehmood/Fundamental-Project-/README.md

 # Technology Used
-## Entitiy Relationship Diagram
+## Initial Entitiy Relationship Diagram
 ERDiagrams were used to help organise the database.

-Below is the initial ERDiagram making use of the MoSCoW principle making sure to focus on areas that should be in the application.
+Below is the initial ERDiagram making use of the MoSCoW principle, ensuring to focus on areas that should be in the application.

 ![image](https://raw.githubusercontent.com/misbahmehmood/fundamental_project/images/ERDiagram%20(2).jpg)

+## Final Entitiy Relationship Diagram

 # Project Tracking